What To Stock Up On In January

 This is a great time to pick up board games because the stores may have a surplus, and why would you want to pay full price on the games you have that are missing way too many parts, right?
 Buy them now when priced at a discount.

 Sometimes the stores may have some excess Christmas books they want to unload, therefore they will be drastically reduced.

 This is the month for New Year’s resolutions, and the stores put out all sorts of diet foods and snacks.
 It’s so funny because I walked into three grocery stores only to find all these diet foods and snacks front and center when I walked through the door.
 You can get some of them at extreme discounts.
 I saw shakes, bars, and snacks galore.

-And the exercise equipment was really close to the front of the store as well.
+And the exercise equipment was also close to the front of the store.
 I’m assuming they are saying, “If you need to lose weight, grab a jump rope or yoga mat.”
 It’s a great marketing idea.

 If you need a new coat, a sweater, or a sweatshirt, this is the time of year to snag one and save the most money.
 If you need new gloves, wool socks, mittens, scarves, and hats, check out the bargains.

 If you snowboard or ski, look for that equipment and all the accessories that go with them.
 Most people have purchased this year’s models for Christmas, so the stores want to unload the previous year’s models.

 Cold and Flu OTC Medicine

 They realize this is a great time to market them, but they also want to get rid of the big shipment quickly, so this is why everything may be on sale in January.
 Please be sure and look at the expiration dates on the boxes.